How do I check the version of EPI2ME Labs I have installed?

 Click on the settings cog in the left panel.

-Does EPI2ME Labs need an internet connection?
+Does EPI2ME Desktop need an internet connection?

-How do I update the environment?
+How do I update the application?

 Yes.
 Although you may require permissions from your IT administrators, and to check with them that a firewall will not block it’s access to external resources.